-Camper Fees - Camper registration is $200 per camper for a one-week session.
-This is a flat fee with no discount for early registration.
+Camper Fees - Camper registration is $225 per camper for a one-week session.
+This is a flat fee with no discount for multiple children or early registration.

 Camp Kiwanis is traditional residential summer camp program with five-day sessions for children ages 7-13 during the summer months.
 Daily activities include swimming, canoeing, field games, arts and crafts, and archery.
 Evening activities include skit night, relay races, battle-ball, and a dance.
 Camp activities are designed to be fun, safe, and let kids be kids.

 The camp is a cooperative program between Marion County Public Schools and the Kiwanis Club of Ocala.
 All camp staff members are employees of Marion County Public Schools.
 Campers pay to attend and the Kiwanis Club of Ocala and other local Kiwanis clubs also provide scholarships to underprivileged kids.
 Camp Kiwanis accommodates 104 campers per session and has a staff of 34.

 The Camp Kiwanis staff consists of a Director, Assistant Director, Infirmary Director and Assistant, Camp Clerk, Maintenance Supervisor, six Activity Instructors, twenty-two Counselors, and three kitchen staff.
 Activity Instructors are certified classroom teachers.
 Counselors are either high-school students or college students who have previously worked as Camp Counselors.
 The overall camper to staff ratio ranges from 3:1 to 5:1 depending on the time of day (this ratio includes all staff).
 All Camp Staff hold current CPR and first aid certification, and have passed background checks and drug screening.